NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 Bucketing is performed after clamping.

+### Performance

+#### Filter by host/node when possible

+Dealing with large data sets can be comparatively slow, especially if the set has to be queried many times for a report - the amount of caching of intermediate data in the server is variable, for good and bad reasons.

+The `adhoc-reports/heavy-users.py` script is a case in point.
+It performs a single `jobs` query to extract a number of jobs and users and then performs a `profile` query per job to retrieve a profile of the job, which is then further processed.
+It pays to make the profile query as precise as possible to winnow the initial set of records to be processed.

+The database is organized by cluster, by date, and by host, and these are the keys used when constructing the initial set of records.
+Cluster and date range are mandatory filters for every query, but if the query does not filter by host (node), then records for all nodes will be read.
+All other filtering (user name, job number, command, ...) happens subsequently.

+Even on Fox, which has a modest number of nodes, there may be a large number of records for an interesting date range such as a month.
+Filtering by the node name for a job, which should always be possible when constructing a profile and in many other cases, can reduce the time for each query by a factor of 20 or so.
+On a larger system the factor will be correspondingly larger.

+#### Batching queries

+In principle, queries that use the same base set of records can be batched so that the base set is constructed once, queries are run against it, and multiple results are returned.
+(One might wish that caching in the server would automatically do this, but it does not.)

+No such batch option exists at this time.
+Make some noise if this is starting to look like an important feature.

 ## REMOTE ACCESS

 Sometimes the log files are not stored locally but on a remote host to which we cannot log in.
 If